-- 2. Liability / Medical / Uninsured Motorist - a.
+- 2. Liability / Medical Payments / Uninsured Motorist - a.
 Be able to identify how the policy limits are applied in a PAP to Liability, Medical, Uninsured Motorist in a given loss situation. - b.
-For a described loss applying to Part A Liability, be able to determine the effect of: - i. supplementary payments; - ii. "out of state coverage" (including "financial responsibility" and "no-fault" compliance); - iii. split limits vs. single limits coverage; e.g. the difference between the per accident limit in a split limit policy and a single limit policy is that in a split limit policy the per accident limit applies only to bodily injury and property damage and the single limit applies to all claims; - iv. "other insurance"; and, - v. the principle coverage / limitations / exclusions applying to bodily injury and property damage liability. - c.
-Be able to identify a described loss applying to Part B Medical Payments, be able to determine the amount of coverage for each insured. - i. the principle coverage/limitations/exclusions/apply to Part B-Medical Payments. - d.
-Be able to identify a described loss applying to Part C Uninsured Motorist, be able to determine the amount of coverage for each insured. - i. who is defined as an uninsured motorist; - ii. the Underinsured Motorists coverage part of the Uninsured Motorist coverage, sections 11580.2(p)(2) and (7) of the CIC; - ii.
-Uninsured Motorist Property Damage; and, - iv. collision deductible waivers. - e.
-Under California law be able to identify: - i. the policy limits required to comply with the Financial Responsibility Law, sections 11580.1(b)(1) of the CIC and section 16056 of the CVC.
+For a described loss applying to Part A Liability, be able to determine the effect of: - i. supplementary payments; - ii. "out of state coverage" (including "financial responsibility" and "no-fault" compliance); - iii. split limits vs. single limits coverage; e.g.

-- ii. the requirement for offering Uninsured Motorists Coverage in policies providing bodily injury liability and how an insured may reject the coverage, section 11580.2(a)(1) of the CIC; and, - iii.
-MVR Issues Fair Credit Reporting
+- (b)1) Know the difference between the application of the per- accident limit in a split limit policy and a single limit policy is that in a split limit policy the per accident limit applies only to bodily injury and property damage and the single limit applies to all claims; - iv. "other insurance"; and, - v. the principle coverage / limitations /and exclusions applyingicable to covered bodily injury and/or property damage liabilityclaims. - c.
+Be able to identify a described loss applying to under Part B Medical Payments, be able to determine the amount of coverage for each insured. - i. the principle coverage/limitations/exclusions/applying to Part B-Medical Payments. - d.
+Be able to identify For a described loss applying to Part C Uninsured Motorist, be able to determine the amount of coverage for each insured. - who is defined as an uninsured or underinsured motorist; - ii. the Underinsured Motorists coverage part of the Uninsured Motorist coverage, sections 11580.2(p)(2) and (7) of the CIC; - iii.
+Uninsured Motorist Property Damage limit of liability; and, - iv. the effect of a collision deductible waivers. - e.
+Under California law be able to identify: - i. the policy limits required to comply with the Financial Responsibility Law, sections 11580.1(b)(1) of the CIC and section 16056 of the CVC. - it. the requirement for offering Uninsured Motorists Coverage in policies providing bodily injury liability and how an insured may reject the coverage, section 11580.2(a)(1) of the CIC; and, - iii.
+Driving History Report (MVR) Issues Fair Credit Reporting Act.